droidian/porting-guide/kernel-compilation.md

 * A Halium-compliant kernel defconfig
 * Docker

 If you do not have a Halium-compliant kernel yet you should modify your kernel's configuration as suggested in [Kernel adaptation](#kernel-adaptation) later in the guide.
+Before doing this **make sure your kernel sources can be built and can boot Android**.

 Package bring-up
 ----------------